SnoozToolbox/SnoozDoc/dev_guide/technical_overview/technical_overview.rst

 This way, you can develop a new process with a step-by-step interface and new modules.
 Then, you only need to send your package to a colleague for them to start using it by importing it into Snooz.

+To have more information about the versioning, see :ref:`versioning`.